The provisions of this chapter shall govern the minimum conditions and standards for light, ventilation and space for occupying a structure.

 MINIMUM AREA REQUIREMENTS

 The minimum occupancy area required by Table 404.5 shall not be included as a sleeping area in determining the minimum occupancy area for sleeping purposes.
-All sleeping areas shall comply with Section 404.4.
+Sleeping areas shall comply with Section 404.4.

 Combined living room and dining room spaces shall comply with the requirements of Table 404.5 if the total area is equal to that required for separate rooms and if the space is located so as to function as a combination living room/dining room.

 Nothing in this section shall prohibit an efficiency living unit from meeting the following requirements:

 1.A unit occupied by not more than one occupant shall have a minimum clear floor area of 120 square feet (11.2 m2).
 A unit occupied by not more than two occupants shall have a minimum clear floor area of 220 square feet (20.4 m2).
 A unit occupied by three occupants shall have a minimum clear floor area of 320 square feet (29.7 m2).
 These required areas shall be exclusive of the areas required by Items 2 and 3.